Efficient Reasoning with Hidden Thinking: Experimental Results

 \subsection{Experiment Setup}

-\paragraph{Dataset.} We utilize the \texttt{LLaVA-CoT-100k} dataset, a reasoning dataset for MLLMs that integrates samples from several widely used VQA datasets.
+\textbf{Dataset. } We utilize the \texttt{LLaVA-CoT-100k}~\citep{xu2024llavacot} dataset, a reasoning dataset for MLLMs that integrates samples from several widely used VQA datasets.
 It comprises 100k image-QA pairs with three stages of CoT reasoning: summary, caption, and reasoning.

-\paragraph{Model Training.} We adopt the LLaVA-CoT~\cite{xu2024llavacot} pretrained model based on Llama-3.2-11B-Vision-Instruct~\cite{llama32vision} as our initialization of Heima Encoder.
-Meanwhile, Llama-3.1-8B-Instruct~\cite{llama31} is employed as the initialization of Heima Decoder.
-We use torchtune~\cite{torchtune} as the model training framework with LoRA~\cite{hu2021lora} for both Heima Encoder and Heima Decoder.
-During the progressive encoding process, we freeze the image encoder component and fine-tune both the decoder and fusion components of the LLaVA-CoT model.
-This fine-tuning includes the entire attention and MLP modules across all layers, as well as the output projection layer, using a rank of 16, and an alpha of 32.
-As for training Heima Decoder, we apply the same lora setting to the model.
+\textbf{Model Training. } We adopt the LLaVA-CoT~\citep{xu2024llavacot} pretrained model based on Llama-3.2-11B-Vision-Instruct~\citep{llama32vision} as the initialization of Heima.
+The Llama-3.1-8B-Instruct~\citep{llama31} is employed as the initialization of interpreter.
+We use torchtune~\citep{torchtune} as the model training framework with LoRA~\citep{hu2021lora} for both Heima and the corresponding interpreter.
+During the progressive distillation, we freeze the image encoder component and fine-tune both the decoder module and fusion components of the LLaVA-CoT model.
+This distillation includes the entire attention and MLP modules across all layers, as well as the output projection layer, using a rank of 16, and an alpha of 32.
+For the training of interpreter, we apply the same LoRA setting.
 Detailed hyperparameters are included in Appendix~\ref{sec:supp_training_hyperparameters}.
 The training is conducted on 8$\times$ H100 GPUs.
+Besides, to further verify our generalization for different model architectures, the LLaVA-Next-Vicuna-7B~\citep{liu2024llavanext} (as Heima) and Vicuna-7B~\citep{zheng2023vicuna} (as interpreter) are adopted.
+We train LLaVA-Next-Vicuna-7B on \texttt{LLaVA-CoT-100k} through LoRA to capture reasoning capability, and then perform our method with thinking tokens with this model family.